Top Reasons to Invest in Vertical Gardens

 Vertical gardens, also known as living walls or green walls, are structures that allow plants to grow vertically rather than horizontally.
 These gardens can be installed on the exterior or interior walls of buildings, making them ideal for urban environments with limited space.

 Vertical gardens consist of a support structure, a growing medium, irrigation systems, and the plants themselves.
-The support structure can be made of various materials such as metal, plastic, or wood.
+The support structure can be made of various materials such as metal, , or wood.
 The growing medium, which can be soil, hydroponic materials, or a felt layer, provides the necessary nutrients for the plants.
 An integrated irrigation system ensures that the plants receive adequate water, often through a network of tubes and pumps.

 Overall, vertical gardens are an innovative solution to incorporate greenery into urban areas, promoting a healthier and more sustainable living environment.
 Below are some examples of how vertical gardens can become reality even for you.